greatlaki/e-wallet/README.md

 | POSTGRES_HOST     | 127.0.0.1         |
 | POSTGRES_PORT     | 5432              |

+### Then run the following command in the same directory as the `docker-compose.yml` file to start the container.
+`docker compose up`

 ### Sending email
 <p>To use sending email, you should set up RUN_CELERY=True.
 Also, run redis by the a command</p>